kenken64/NUSISS-DevOpsEng/workshop/workshop3-1.md

 terraform init
 ```

-18. Add a new SSH key name it as www-1 copy the public from the current control server.

-19. Take note before running the following provision command using terraform tools against DO server.
+18. Take note before running the following provision command using terraform tools against DO server.
 The DO_PAT environment variable must be setup upfront

 ```
 export DO_PATH=<your DO personal access token>